kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **Risk**: Affinity values accumulate in `AllocatedState`, increasing memory usage.

-**Mitigation**: Affinity values are small strings (max 64 characters per `DeviceAttribute` value), capped at 8 attribute keys per device.
-Per-device overhead is bounded at 8 key-value pairs in `AllocatedState.AffinityValues`, and entries are cleared when all claims release the device.
+**Mitigation**: In alpha, affinity values are stored as small strings (for example subnet or PKey identifiers), capped at 8 attribute keys per device.
+Per-device overhead is bounded at 8 key-value pairs in `AllocatedState.AffinityStates`, and entries are cleared when all claims release the device.
 The total overhead is proportional to active shared allocations, not total devices.

 ## Design Details